Self-Routing: Parameter-Free Expert Routing from Hidden States: Method

 Self-Routing removes the explicit router projection, but it does not make routing fixed or handcrafted.
 Instead, the model is trained end-to-end so that part of the hidden representation can implicitly encode expert preference.
 In this sense, the method is parameter-free at the router level while still remaining adaptive through the backbone parameters.
 The designated routing dimensions act as a readable subspace from which expert preference can be extracted without a separate gating module.

 Self-Routing leaves the rest of the MoE layer unchanged.
 Expert architectures, expert outputs, top-$k$ dispatch, and weighted aggregation all remain identical to the standard learned-router formulation.
 This makes Self-Routing a drop-in replacement for the router in a conventional top-$k$ MoE layer.
 The method does not require changes to expert networks, dispatch kernels, or the sparse aggregation step.
+Unlike attention-derived routing methods, it does not require materializing, storing, or aggregating attention matrices.
+As a result, Self-Routing remains naturally compatible with optimized attention implementations, including FlashAttention kernels, since the routing logits are obtained by a simple slice of the hidden state rather than by extracting statistics from the attention computation.

-The most immediate effect of Self-Routing is that it eliminates dedicated router parameters.
 For a model with depth $L$, hidden dimension $H$, and $N$ experts per layer, a standard linear router adds $LHN$ learned parameters, whereas Self-Routing adds none.
-More importantly, Self-Routing only requires access to the token hidden state, which is already present in a standard transformer forward pass.
-Unlike attention-derived routing methods, it does not require materializing, storing, or aggregating attention matrices.
-As a result, Self-Routing remains naturally compatible with optimized attention implementations, including FlashAttention-style kernels, since the routing logits are obtained by a simple slice of the hidden state rather than by extracting statistics from the attention computation.
+The practical appeal is therefore not only the removal of these parameters, but also the simplification of the MoE layer itself, while retaining input-dependent routing through the hidden state.